BlaydeRunner08/Vow_Callouts/README.md

 # callouts
-Vow of the Disciple callout helper for console
+Vow of the Disciple callout helper for console, with modifications for Trash Panda "unique" callouts.

 Runs on Raspberry Pi devices that support OTG-USB on /dev/hidg0.